crossplane/docs/content/master/concepts/packages.md

 Provide the name of the Configuration's `.xpkg` file and set
 {{<hover label="offline" line="7">}}packagePullPolicy: Never{{</hover>}}.

-For example, to install a locally downloaded version of Upbound AWS reference platform set the
+For example, to install a locally stored version of Upbound AWS reference platform set the
 {{<hover label="offline" line="6">}}package{{</hover>}} to the local filename and set the Configuration's